 Bruce Highway (Gympie – Maryborough), Tiaro Bypass, construct four lane bypass

 Planning is underway for a new 4-lane section of the Bruce Highway to the east of Tiaro.
 The project will increase the flood immunity, safety and efficiency of the Bruce Highway and future-proof the road to cater for growing traffic volumes.
-It will also remove a large portion of heavy vehicles from the Tiaro township, improving safety and liveability for residents.
+It will also remove a large number of heavy vehicles from the Tiaro township, improving safety and liveability for residents.

 The Bruce Highway at Tiaro contains 3 flood zones, variable speed limits (including a 40km/h school zone), a signalised pedestrian crossing, over 50 direct property accesses and intersections and a mix of local and through highway traffic.